 There was a complete lack of intuitional set up which is required for development of any region.
-Marathwada got a university (the erstwhile Marathwada University), a medical college, an engineering college, establishment of district cooperative central bank in each districts, a divisional commissionerate at Aurangabad during 1956 to 60.
+Marathwada got a university (the erstwhile Marathwada University), a medical college, an engineering college, district cooperative central bank in each district, a divisional commissionerate at Aurangabad during 1956 to 60.
 Development ideas started being formulated in the Marathwada region only since the late 1950's.

 On this backdrop there is need to give special attention to the problem of underdevelopment of Marathwada.
-There are opportunities for development of this most backward region of the state that need to be tapped by attempting SWOT analysis and resource mapping.
+There are opportunities for development of this most backward region of the state that need to be tapped.